CelVision/Comp2113_G114/README.md

 players can put structures on these area

+Demo mode note: when the player name is demo, the game uses a preconfigured level 1 showcase layout to make tower behavior easier to inspect.

 Defensive Structures

 1.arrow tower("A")  cost: $50  hitpoints: 100  attack speed: 1s  hitrange: 5